CostaBru/BBSort/README.md

 - Normalize the key using parameters we got earlier.

-- Round that normalized log value to integer and got a bucket index.
+- Round that normalized value to integer and got a bucket index.

 - Add the key to the bucket.